-1. It is primarily used for fibres which find use in making socks, carpets etc.
+1. It is primarily used for fibers which find use in making socks, carpets, etc.

-2. It is also used in mechanical engineering for well‐known applications like gears, bearing, bushes, cams etc.
+2. It is also used in mechanical engineering for well-known applications like gears, bearings, bushes, cams etc.

-Saponification value or number of an oil is the number of milligram of potassium hydroxide required to saponify 1 gm of oil.
+Saponification value or the number of an oil is the number of milligrams of potassium hydroxide required to saponify 1 gm of oil.
 (Saponification is the hydrolysis of an ester with KOH to give alcohol and sodium or potassium salt of the acid.)

-Saponification number is determined by refluxing a known quantity of oil with a known excess of potassium hydroxide solution and titrating the unused alkali against an acid..
+Saponification number is determined by reflexing a known quantity of oil with a known excess of potassium hydroxide solution and titrating the unused alkali against an acid..

 significance of Saponification numbers:

-(ii) It also indicates the average length of the carbon chains of the fatty acid components.
+(ii) It also shows the average length of the carbon chains of the fatty acid components.

 (iii) Saponification number also gives an estimate of non‐fatty impurities present in oil or fat.
 Thus, we can find the extent of adulteration in an oil or fat.